LADAKH HIMALAYA EXPEDITION

 Move the head like a lion shaking a human victim in its mouth

 They have a very similar quality to the names of many Chinese martial arts moves and sayings.

-His third eye, the vertical eye on the centre of the forehead, is to look within to see and transform the elemental forces contained in the internal organs.
+His third eye, the vertical eye on the centre of the forehead, looks within to see and transform the elemental forces.

-When comparing bagua and the Cham dance one might think that bagua is a martial art and the Cham dance is just spiritual, however the contents of the following prayer clearly shows a martial component for Mahakala who features prominently in the Cham dance.
+When comparing Pa Kua and the Cham dance one might think that Pa Kua is a martial art and the Cham dance is a spiritual art form.
+However, the following prayer clearly shows a martial component for Mahakala who features prominently in the Cham dance.